Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

-The above implementation does not violates Interface Segregation Principle
+The above implementation does not violates Interface Segregation Principle(ISP)

 # Dependency Inversion Principle